ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 - **JavaScript**: JavaScript is a programming language that is commonly used for building interactive web applications.
 It is the primary language used for front-end web development, meaning that it is responsible for the behavior and appearance of a website or web application in the user's browser.

 - **PHP**: PHP is a popular programming language that is used for building web applications.
-It is often used in combination with a database, such as MySQL, to create dynamic websites that can store and retrieve data.
+It is frequently used with a database such as MySQL to construct dynamic webpages capable of storing and retrieving data.

 In addition to programming languages, software developers may also use frameworks, which are pre-built libraries of code that provide a structure for building software applications.
 Frameworks can help developers write code more quickly and efficiently, as they provide common functions and features that can be reused in multiple projects.
 Some examples of popular frameworks include: